Empirical Bayes Matrix Factorization: A General Empirical Bayes Matrix Factorization Model

-To simplify exposition we begin with a single factor (``rank 1") EBMF model; see Section \ref{sec:KEBMF} for the extension to multiple factors.

-We define the single factor EBMF model as:
+We define the $K$-factor Empirical Bayes Matrix Factorization (EBMF) model as follows:

-Here $Y$ is the $n \times p$ data matrix, $\l$ is an $n$-vector (the ``loadings"), $\f$ is a $p$-vector (the ``factor"), $\G$ is some specified (possibly non-parametric) family of distributions, $\gl$ and $\gf$ are unknown ``prior" distributions that are to be estimated, $E$ is an $n \times p$ matrix of independent error terms, and $\prec$ is an unknown $n \times p$ matrix of precisions ($\tau_{ij}$) which is assumed to lie in some space $\T$.
+Here $Y$ is the $n \times p$ observed data matrix, $\l_k$ is an $n$-vector (the $k$th set of ``loadings"), $\f_k$ is a $p$-vector (the $k$th ``factor"), $\Gl$ and $\Gf$ are pre-specified (possibly non-parametric) families of distributions, $\glk$ and $\gfk$ are unknown ``prior" distributions that are to be estimated, $E$ is an $n \times p$ matrix of independent error terms, and $\prec$ is an unknown $n \times p$ matrix of precisions ($\tau_{ij}$) which is assumed to lie in some space $\T$.
 (This allows structure to be imposed on $\prec$, such as constant precision, $\tau_{ij}=\tau$, or column-specific precisions, $\tau_{ij} = \tau_j$, for example.)
 Our methods allow that some elements of $Y$ may be ``missing", and can estimate the missing values (Section \ref{sec:missing}).

-There are many possible choices of distributional family $\G$, and our formulation here is deliberately general.
-However, to give one concrete example, $\G$ could be the family of non-parametric distributions that are unimodal at 0, as in \cite{stephens:2017}.
-See Section \ref{sec:implementation} for further examples.

-The role of the prior distributions $\gl,\gf$ is to impose some kind of regularization -- for example, shrinkage or sparsity -- on the loadings and factors.
-A key feature of the EB approach is that these distributions are {\it estimated from the data}, and in this way the EB approach automatically {\it adapts} (``tunes") itself to the data, learning an appropriate amount of sparsity for example.
-By allowing different distributions, $g_{\l}$ for $\l$ and $g_{\f}$ for $\f$, we allow different amounts of regularization on $\l$ compared with $\f$.
-This could be important if, for example, $\l$ is sparse but $\f$ is not.
-(It would be straightforward to allow $\gl$ and $\gf$ to belong to different families $\G_l$ and $\G_f$, but we do not pursue this here.)

-Here it seems helpful to compare and contrast EBMF with approaches based on penalized likelihood \cite[e.g.~Penalized Matrix Decomposition,][fits \eqref{eqn:EBMF} with an $L_1$ penalty on $\l$ and/or $\f$]{Witten2009}.
-The EBMF and penalized likelihood approaches share a common goal of regularizing $\l$ and/or $\f$, but there are important differences.
-Most notably, in EBMF the appropriate amount of regularization is learned by {\it solving an optimization problem} (estimating $\gl,\gf$), and -- as we shall see -- this can be done for very flexible families $\G$ resulting in correspondingly flexible regularization methods.
-In contrast, in penalization-based methods the appropriate amount of regularization must be tuned in other ways -- usually cross validation, which tends to be computationally cumbersome, and practical for only a very small number of tuning parameters (typically 1-2).